-Several times occurring single layer designation in Germany.
-The from the Celtic originating designation Lay (Ley) means "rock" or "slate rock" and refers to the rocky surface.
-Schieferlay is, strictly speaking, a pleonasm (like "white mold").
+Single-layer designation that occurs several times in Germany.
+The one from the Celtic originating name Lay (Ley) means "rock" or "slate rock" and refers to the rocky ground.
+So slate layer is actually a pleonasm (like "white mold").

-The vineyards are mainly oriented to the east, in smaller side valleys from south to southwest.
-The steep vineyards cover 21 hectares mainly of greywacke soils interspersed with hanging clay.
-Here is mostly Pinot Noir ( Pinot Noir ), such as Blue Portuguese.
+The vineyards are mainly oriented to the east, in smaller side valleys to the south to southwest.
+The steep vineyards cover 21 hectares on mainly greywacky soil, which is interspersed with sloping soil.
+Mostly Pinot Noir ( Pinot Noir ), such as Blue Portuguese.
 Domina.
 Frühburgunder. regent, Pinot Gris ( Pinot gris ) Kerner.
 Müller-Thurgau and Riesling grown.
-Shares in the situation have for example the wineries Bertram Julia.
+The vineyards, for example, have a share in the situation Bertram Julia.
 Deutzerhof.
 Kreuzberg.
 Riske Erwin and Riske Reinhold,

-The also in the spelling Schieferley, with "e") location has a southern main alignment and is bounded by side valleys with west and east orientation.
+The also in the spelling Schieferley, with "e") location has a southern main orientation and is limited by side valleys with west and east orientation.
 The up to 45% steep vineyards at 100 to 150 meters above sea level cover 24 hectares of vineyards.
-Some plots are crossed by a Lösshohlweg.
-The soils consist of Greywacke, Grauwackeschiefer, Gehängelehm and loess.
-About 80% cultivates the variety Pinot Noir, as well as Portugieser and Dornfelder.
-Shares in the situation have for example the wineries Adeneuer.
+Some plots are crossed by a loess hollow.
+The floors consist of greywacke, greywacke slate, hanging clay and loess.
+Around 80% of the Spätburgunder variety, as well as Portugieser and Dornfelder, are cultivated here.
+The vineyards, for example, have a share in the situation Adeneuer.
 Castle garden.
 Deutzerhof.
 Heiner & Kreuzberg.
 Kreuzberg.
-Crawl Peter.
+Creep Peter.
 Lingen Peter.
 Maibachfarm.
 Nelles Thomas.
-Riske Reinhold and Winery Sonnenberg,
+Riske Reinhold and Weingut Sonnenberg,